telefonicaid/fiware-orion/doc/manuals/orion-api.md

 `payload`, `json` or `ngsi` cannot be used at the same time, they are mutually exclusive.

 If `kafkaCustom` is used, then the considerations described in [Custom Notifications](#custom-notifications) section apply.
-For further information about MQTT notifications, see the specific [MQTT notifications](user/mqtt_notifications.md) documentation.
+For further information about MQTT notifications, see the specific [KAFKA notifications](user/kafka_notifications.md) documentation.

 ### Subscription List